balancer/balancer-v3-monorepo/pkg/standalone-utils/README.md

 - [`PriceImpactHelper`](./contracts/PriceImpactHelper.sol) can be used by off-chain clients to calculate price impact for add liquidity unbalanced operations.
 - [`StableLPOracle`](./contracts/StableLPOracle.sol) can be used to calculate the TVL of a stable pool.
 For more information, please refer to this [`document`](./docs/StableOracle.md).
+- [`WeightedLPOracle`](./contracts/WeightedLPOracle.sol) can be used to calculate the TVL of a weighted pool.

 [GNU General Public License Version 3 (GPL v3)](../../LICENSE).